lluisrojass/discord-forecast-bot/README.md

 **Optional flags**:

-`-metric`: To receive weather information in metric units instead of imperial units (default).
+*-metric*: To receive weather information in metric units instead of imperial units (default).

-`-pm`: for receiving weather in personal messages instead of public server chat.
+*-pm*: for receiving weather in personal messages instead of public server chat.

-`-save`: To save or update location on server specific preference table, after preference is saved weather information can be expedited with a >>me command.
-Desired unit preference also saved.
+*-save*: To save or update location on server specific db.
+After preference is saved weather information can be expedited with a >>me command.
+Desired unit preference also saved if present.

 `>>me` Invoke to receive personalized weather based on saved location (server specific).